Dan Koppen

-Daniel Koppen (born September 12, 1979) is a former American football center who played for ten years in the National Football League (NFL) with the New England Patriots and Denver Broncos.
+Daniel Koppen (born September 12, 1979) is an American former professional football player who was a center for 10 seasons in the National Football League (NFL) with the New England Patriots and Denver Broncos.

-Prior to entering the NFL in 2003, he played college football for Boston College.
+Prior to entering the NFL in 2003, he played college football for the Boston College Eagles.

-Early life and education
+Early life

 Koppen was born in Dubuque, Iowa to Kathy and Mike Koppen.
+He is the youngest of three children; his siblings are Chris and Leah.
 He later relocated to the Lehigh Valley region of eastern Pennsylvania, where he attended Whitehall High School in Whitehall Township.
 The school was then one of 11 large Lehigh Valley high schools (since expanded to 18) that competed in the highly regarded Eastern Pennsylvania Conference, a high school division that has produced a large number of NFL and other professional and Olympic athletes.

 At Whitehall, Koppen was a three-sport athlete, lettering in football, basketball, and track and field.
 As a junior in football, he was a Second-team All-Conference selection as an offensive lineman and defensive end.
 As a senior, he earned All-Area, All-East Penn Conference, and All-State honors, and was named the Defensive Most Valuable Player in the 1997 Kaylee Rotary Bowl.
 He was also a Prep Star All-American and a Big 33 selection in 1998, his senior season, in which he recorded 10 sacks on defense and scored eight touchdowns on offense.
 He also was selected to play in the 1998 McDonald's Lehigh Valley All-Star Classic game.

 Whitehall High School later permanently retired Koppen's Whitehall jersey number (#77) in honor of his high school, collegiate, and NFL football accomplishments.
 In 2010, Koppen also was inducted into Whitehall High School's Hall of Fame.

 College career

 Koppen attended Boston College, where he was a three-year starter at center for the Boston College Eagles football team.
-After spending his freshman season in 1999 as a reserve, Koppen closed out his 2000 sophomore season with Second-team All-Big East Conference honors, was named to the Rimington Trophy watch list in 2001, and started every game at center and was named a Second-team All-Big East selection for a second time in 2001.
-As a senior in 2002, Koppen was a finalist for the Rimington Trophy, which honors the best offensive center in college football, and received Second-team All-Big East honors for a third consecutive season.
+After spending his freshman season in 1999 as a reserve, Koppen closed out his sophomore year in the 2000 season with Second-team All-Big East Conference honors, was named to the Rimington Trophy watch list in 2001, and started every game at center and was named a Second-team All-Big East Conference selection for a second time in 2001.

+As a senior in the 2002 season, Koppen was a finalist for the Rimington Trophy, which honors the best offensive center in college football, and received Second-team All-Big East honors for a third consecutive season.